PHenwood/fta-dataplatform/azure-sql-database/articles/6-restore-deleted-database.md

 # Checking for an existing backup

 Before continuing you need to delete the database that you created in earlier.
-Before deleting the database you need to ensure that teh database has been backed up by the Azure SQL Server.
+Before deleting the database you need to ensure that the database has been backed up by the Azure SQL Server.
 To do this you need to:

 * Go to the Azure portal [https://portal.azure.com](https://portal.azure.com)
 * From the left hand navigation menu select **SQL Databases**